Patriarch hypothesis: Criticism

-Some of the criticisms include the fact that actually most fathers, especially first time fathers, are predominantely under 40, and only one percent of 1st time fathers are above 50.
+Some of the criticisms include the fact that actually most fathers, especially first time fathers, are predominantly under 40, and only one percent of 1st time fathers are above 50.
 Even in today's hunter-gather societies, younger males are preferred by women and their parents as husbands, as hunting and rearing children require extensive strength that tools can't compensate for in elderly males.
 And because demographic data has shown that historically rising numbers in older people among the population correlated with lower numbers of younger people, this means that more elderly men do not result in more children, quite the opposite.
 Frank Marlowe also fails to explain the pressure on men to reproduce in later life, especially with the fact that the genetic quality and the survival of a fetus of an elderly male is lower than that with a young father, making having a child with an elderly man risky for a woman.
 It also fails to consider the fact that reproducing sperm is much less costly than reproducing eggs, bearing the young and feeding them, which means there is no need for the elderly man to stop his spermatogenesis even if it's almost useless.
 Furthermore, men are much more likely to die earlier than women and have more cancers than them, sex hormones play a significant role in this.